310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Eeek!!
+Eeek!?
 A-Akehoshi-dono, I deeply apologize for not leaving as you told us to!
 {% endbubble %}

 {% bubble Subaru frown %}